 Wizz Air offers flights from both England and France to Ohrid airport.
 Some visitors prefer flying into the country’s capital city of Skopje and taking a bus to Ohrid.

-On a recent summer road trip through Norway, Stavanger quickly became our favourite city.
+On a recent summer road trip through Norway, Stavanger quickly became one of our favourite city breaks with children.
 Stavanger on the west coast of Norway has many things going for it.
 It has a spectacular location on the edge of the Lysefjord, an old historic centre, several interesting museums, and also some amazing hikes all within easy reach of the city.

 There is plenty to do in Stavanger with kids.
 Take a boat ride on the Lysefjord for spectacular fjord views.
 Visit two of the best child-friendly and interactive museums we’ve been too – the Norwegian Canning Museum to find out all about Stavanger’s sardine history and the Norwegian Petroleum Museum to find out all about oil exploration.
 Spend some time in the great outdoors with a hike to Pulpit Rock (Preikestolen), manageable for most active kids.

 When you think of visiting Ireland, Dublin is probably the city that springs to mind the most.
 But there are so many more family-friendly cities in the country that you should forgo the expensive capital and try somewhere else.
 Like Cork City.
 Located in the southern half of the country it is less than 3 hours from Dublin along smooth motorways and has plenty on offer for kids.

 If you’ve got a budding scientist on your hands, why not visit Blackrock Castle.
 Although it looks like a castle from the outside, it’s actually an observatory with interactive displays for kids to learn about things like life and the cosmos.
 If your kids love animals, then Fota Wildlife Park is the place to take them.
 With all the major animals on-site and more, it’s a great place to spend several hours with the kids.
 Just remember your wellies if it’s been raining.